 - Umm, teenagers are BUSY!
 I used to think that life was crazy, but back then I was a lot more in charge of our schedule than I am now.
 The kids only knew about activities and events that I wanted them to know about.
 If I didn’t want to take them to something – easy, I simply didn’t tell them about it.
 Nowadays, they add their own events and schedules on our shared calendar and if they remember, they might even tell me about it.

 Parenting teenagers is definitely a challenge.
 We’re fortunate that our girls are overall fairly easy.
 I don’t know if that will always be the case, but so far we haven’t had a lot of discipline issues.
-Annoyance issues are a different story, but I keep reminding myself (and Ron) that being difficult and testing limits is their job as they learn how to navigate a more adult world.
+Annoyance issues are a different story, but I keep reminding myself (and Ron) that being difficult and testing limits is their job as our teens and tween learn how to navigate a more adult world.

 Our job is to prepare them to be self-sufficient, independent and happy adults.
 As Abbi comes up on her senior year of high school in the fall, we’re reminded more and more that our job to prepare her for adult life is almost over.
 Not the job of being her parent – she will always need us, but in different ways.
 It’s hard to go from the mindset of ‘I must control/protect/manage every moment of their lives’ to seeing them as their own unique individuals who need to learn from their own mistakes.
 In order to learn and grow, they need the freedom to make those mistakes for themselves.
 But, wow is it ever hard to let go.